sahar-hamdi/sahar-hamdi/README.md

 - **Coach Academy Organization**: Trained in **Data Types**, **Conditions**, **Loops**, **Arrays**, and **STLs**.
 - **GDSC Machine Learning Workshop**: Learned **Python** and analyzed datasets like **Housing Dataset Analysis** using **Linear Regression** and **Clustering**.
 - **ICPC-CU Community**: Participated as a **Bronze Level** contestant in problem-solving contests.
+- **AI & ML Workshop Instructor | IMT School:** Conducted an AI & ML Engineering workshop at Creativa Center, Banha, training participants on key concepts and practical applications in artificial intelligence and machine learning.

 ---